poiyomi/PoiyomiDocs/docs/shading/ssao.md

 - `Type`: **Dropdown**, Options: `Off`/`1R`/`1G`/`1B`/`1A`/`2R`/`2G`/`2B`/`2A`/`3R`/`3G`/`3B`/`3A`/`4R`/`4G`/`4B`/`4A`

-Select which [Global Mask](/docs/modifiers/global-masks.md) to apply directly onto SSAO.
+Select which [Global Mask](/docs/modifiers/global-masks.md) to apply to SSAO.

 ### Apply To Global Mask

 - `Type`: **Dropdown**, Options: `Off`/`1R`/`1G`/`1B`/`1A`/`2R`/`2G`/`2B`/`2A`/`3R`/`3G`/`3B`/`3A`/`4R`/`4G`/`4B`/`4A`

-Select which [Global Mask](/docs/modifiers/global-masks.md) to send your SSAO's effects onto the specified Global Mask.
+Select which [Global Mask](/docs/modifiers/global-masks.md) SSAO writes to.